 Dr. Deborah Aiken

-Deborah Aiken currently serves as the Director of Regulatory Analysis in the Office of the Secretary at the U.S. Department of Transportation.
-Her prior positions include: Supervisory Economist at the U.S. Consumer Product Safety Commission, Senior Economist at Navigant Consulting/LECG and Economist with the U.S. Department of Labor, Occupational Safety and Health Administration (OSHA) and the U.S. Environmental Protection Agency.
-Deborah earned a Ph.D. in Economics from the University of Tennessee and a B.A. in Economics and Mathematics from the University of Northern Iowa.
+Dr. Deborah Aiken currently serves as the Director of Regulatory Analysis in the Office of the Secretary at the U.S. Department of Transportation.
+Her prior positions include Supervisory Economist at the U.S. Consumer Product Safety Commission, Senior Economist at Navigant Consulting/LECG, and Economist with the U.S. Department of Labor and Occupational Safety and Health Administration (OSHA) at the U.S. Environmental Protection Agency.
+Dr. Aiken earned her Ph.D. in Economics from the University of Tennessee and a B.A. in Economics and Mathematics from the University of Northern Iowa.

 Dr. Suk Lee